Maekar I Targaryen

 Tourney at Ashford

-In 208AL a tournament was held in Ashford.
+In 209AC a tournament was held in Ashford.
 Maekar was there to see his sons Daeron and Aerion compete.
 His fourth son Aegon was to squire for Daeron.
-The tournament proved disastrous for Maekar and his sons.
-Daeron drank himself into a stupor before reaching the tournament, Aegon joined the service of the hedge knight Dunk in a disguise, and Aerion shamed himself during the joust by killing his opponent's horse.
-When Dunk attacked Aerion and the latter demanded a trial by combat, Maekar support Aerion's call for vengeance as well as Daeron's accusation that Dunk had kidnapped Aegon.
+The Ashford Tourney proved disastrous for Maekar and his sons.
+Daeron drank himself into a stupor before reaching the tournament, Aegon joined the service of the hedge knight Dunk in a disguise as "Egg", and Aerion shamed himself during the joust by killing his opponent's horse.
+When Dunk attacked Aerion to defend an innocent puppeteer and Aerion demanded a trial by combat, Maekar supported Aerion's call for vengeance as well as Daeron's accusation that Dunk had kidnapped Aegon.

 During the trial of seven, Maekar came to blows with his brother Baelor, who fought for Dunk, and delivered a lethal mace blow to Baelor's head.
 Baelor survived the trial, but died soon after taking off his helmet.
 Maekar suspected that he would thereafter be held in suspicion as a kinslayer.
 Dealing with the problems of his sons, Maekar banished Aerion to the Free Cities and offered Dunk a position in his personal guard to serve as a role model for Aegon.
 After Dunk refused, Maekar allowed Aegon to accompany Dunk as his squire.

-After Aerys's death, Maekar took the Iron Throne and had Bloodraven imprisoned.
+After Aerys's death, Maekar took the Iron Throne.
 For seven years of his reign, a hot summer persisted.
 Some thought it was the Great Summer come at last.
 When it broke it was followed by a short autumn and a long, cold winter.

 References and Notes